-All information and documents such as notice, agenda, Board Papers and reports are given to Directors in a timely manner prior to the convening of each meeting to ensure that the Directors and Committee members have sufficient time to understand and appreciate issues to be deliberated at the Board or Board Committee meetings.
+The Directors are given all information and documents such as notice, agenda, Board Papers and reports in a timely manner prior to the convening of each meeting to ensure that the Directors and Committee members have sufficient time to understand and appreciate issues to be deliberated at the Board or Board Committee meetings.

 The Directors have full and unrestricted access to all information pertaining to the Company's business and affairs.
+They have ready and direct access to the advice and services of the Company Secretary.
 No restrictions have been placed upon the directors, individually or as a board, to take independent professional advice at the Company's expense in the furtherance of their duties.
-All members of the Board have ready and direct access to the advice and services of the Company Secretary.